Off-Campus Studies can help BBMB students…

 - PHYS 156 General Physics I [offered only in fall!]

-- Students who wish to go abroad in fall semester of their junior year must start introductory Physics in spring of their freshman year, or take it over the summer at another institution.
+Note: Students who wish to go abroad in the fall semester of their junior year must start introductory Physics in the spring of their 1st year, or take it over the summer at another institution.

 Which requirements can BBMB majors fulfill while off campus?